opinion

 • Where is identity and biometric data stored, and under which legal framework?

 Remember: The goal is not simply to install AI tools, but to create a sustainable safety infrastructure.
-The right partner is the one that aligns with your compliance obligations, internal capabilities and growth strategy — reducing disruption before it becomes costly.
+The right partner is the one that aligns with your compliance obligations, internal capabilities and business strategy — reducing disruption before it becomes costly.

 AI-powered image moderation and ID verification are strategic safeguards that protect brand reputation, preserve access to payment services, ensure legal compliance and support long-term platform growth.
 The question is not whether to implement such solutions, but simply which approach best suits your business.